Top of page

 Pablo Estrada's Paper Accepted for Publication in The Stata Journal

-Congratulations to doctoral candidate Pablo Estrada for having his paper, “netivreg: Estimation of Peer Effects in Endogenous Social Networks" (joint work with Juan Estrada 22G, Kim Huynh, David Jacho-Chavez, and Leonardo Sánchez-Aragón) accepted for publication in The Stata Journal.
+Congratulations to doctoral candidate Pablo Estrada for having his paper, netivreg: Estimation of Peer Effects in Endogenous Social Networks" (joint work with Juan Estrada 22G, Kim Huynh, David Jacho-Chavez, and Leonardo Sánchez-Aragón) accepted for publication in The Stata Journal.

 Congratulations to Pablo!

-Congratulations to doctoral candidate, Rachel Clohan, who was invited to present her paper, "Hooked Before Cooked: Neonatal Abstinence Syndrome and State-level Opioid Policies" at the 14th Annual Conference of the American Society of Health Economists (ASHEcon) in Nashville, TN, June 22-25, 2025.
+Congratulations to doctoral candidate, Rachel Clohan, who presented her paper, "Hooked Before Cooked: Neonatal Abstinence Syndrome and State-level Opioid Policies" at the 14th Annual Conference of the American Society of Health Economists (ASHEcon) in Nashville, TN, June 22-25, 2025.

 Congratulations to Rachel!